-The University of Alabama has partnered with the University of Minnesota’s “The Mono Project” which is currently developing a vaccine that could potentially prevent Epstein Barr Virus (EBV)-caused diseases, such as infectious mononucleosis, cancers, systemic lupus erythematosus (SLE), celiac disease, and multiple sclerosis (MS).
+Students at The University of Alabama has partnered with the University of Minnesota’s “The Mono Project” which is currently developing a vaccine that could potentially prevent Epstein Barr Virus (EBV)-caused diseases, such as infectious mononucleosis, cancers, systemic lupus erythematosus (SLE), celiac disease, and multiple sclerosis (MS).
 A vaccine could also potentially prevent severe illness or even death from EBV infection following transplantation, especially in pediatric patients who have not been exposed to the virus or built up an immunity.

-Through running the Mono Project’s social media accounts, I am able to experience first hand the negative associations people make with the word vaccine.
-A research article by Andew Wakefield (1999), claimed there was a link between the measles, mumps, and rubella (MMR) vaccine in accordance with an increasing autism rate in British children.
+Through running the Mono Project’s social media accounts, I am able to experience firsthand the negative associations people make with the word vaccine.
+A research article by Andew Wakefield (1999), claimed there was a link between the measles, mumps, and rubella (MMR) vaccine in accordance with an increased autism rate in British children.
 This was an article published in The Lancet, a prestigious medical journal.
 The paper has since been discredited and Wakefield lost his medical license (Public Health).
 There have been several studies since, but none have linked autism and vaccines.
 This is a prime example of how one false claim can spiral into a frenzy of fake news.
 Since that article was released not many people know that it has no scientific truth to it and that it was retracted.
 One of the dangers of fake news is that it can be extremely difficult to tell what is true and what is false.
 Individuals and organizations are able to post an article or discuss a topic on social media and the public will believe it is true.
 These organizations are for the most part well respected by the general population.
 This means that if they announce that a doctor released an article saying that vaccines are a direct link to autism people will believe them even if the claim is completely false.

 Researchers have now linked falling immunization rates to recent resurgences of vaccine-preventable diseases.
 In 2010, California saw 9,120 cases of whooping cough, more than any year since the whooping cough vaccine was introduced in the 1940s.
 Ten infants too young to be vaccinated died of whooping cough during the outbreak.
 The CDC warns that events like these will become more frequent and harder to control if vaccination rates continue to fall (Public Health).
 This is extremely dangerous for the United States and the whole world.
 The World Health Organization is concerned about the fake news associated with the coronavirus outbreak.
 This misinformation is shared mainly through social media posts and causes unnecessary fear and chaos around the globe (NPR).